selmeci/dgraph-tonic/README.md

 This functions are avaiable in `experimental` feature.

-Sometimes you cannot fetch all desired data from query at once, because it can be huge response which can result into gRPC or other error.
-In thise case you can transfrom you query into stream `Stream<Item = Result<T, Error>>` (or iterator in sync mode) which will query your data in chunks with defined capacity.
-There exist some limitations how you must defined you query:
+Sometimes you cannot fetch all desired data from query at once because it can be huge response which can results into gRPC error, etc. .
+In this case you can transfrom your query into stream `Stream<Item = Result<T, Error>>` (or iterator in sync mode) which will query your data in a chunks with defined capacity.
+Exist some limitations how you must defined your query:

 1. your query must accept `$first: string, $offset: string` input arguments.
 2. items for stream/iterator must be returned in block with `items` name.

 Stream/Iterator ends when:

-- query returns no items
+- query returns no items,
-- query returns error which is last item returned from stream
+- query returns error which is last item returned from stream,
-- query result cannot be deserialized into `Vec<T>`.
+- query response cannot be deserialized into `Vec<T>`.

 ```rust
 use std::collections::HashMap;